usman19zafar/DAIS-10-Continuum/README.md

 Nothing is happening, yet everything is changing.

 DAIS‑10 brings this same truth into data.

 *******************************************************************************************************************

 Data Is Not Information — It Is a Story of Living Data Data is not a column.
 Data is not a field.
 Data is not a table.

-Data is:

-aging

-drifting

-decaying

-gaining new meaning

-losing old meaning

-changing context

-evolving with time

-DAIS‑10 is the first standards framework that treats data as alive — something that grows, fades, and transforms.

 It models: